ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 # `SpecularBRDF`

--   La generazione di raggi per la BRDF speculare è perfettamente deterministica, e non c'è un termine $\cos\theta$ con cui pesare il contributo del raggio.
+-   Ray generation for the specular BRDF is perfectly deterministic, and there is no $\cos\theta$ term to weight the ray's contribution.

--   L'implementazione di [`SpecularBRDF.scatter_ray`](https://github.com/ziotom78/pytracer/blob/01a672c782515030dd5abc9a33d1e0c843bbd394/materials.py#L151-L164) è quindi particolarmente semplice:
+-   The implementation of [`SpecularBRDF.scatter_ray`](https://github.com/ziotom78/pytracer/blob/01a672c782515030dd5abc9a33d1e0c843bbd394/materials.py#L151-L164) is therefore particularly simple:

     ```python
     def scatter_ray(self, pcg: PCG, incoming_dir: Vec,